Many Sections

 What Most People Miss

 There’s a common misconception that more sections mean better information.
 But sometimes, less is more.
-Think about it: if you’re not sure whether a section is essential, it’s better to remove it.
+If you’re not sure whether a section is essential, it’s better to remove it.
 People appreciate clarity over complexity.

 The Final Takeaway

 So, how many sections are really needed on an SDS?
-That's why it depends.
+On the flip side, it depends.
 But the important thing is that the structure should serve the reader.
 A well-organized SDS with the right sections can save lives, prevent accidents, and ensure compliance.

 Don’t stress about counting every single point.
-Focus on what matters most.
+Worth adding: focus on what matters most.
 And always remember: the best SDSs are the ones that people actually use when it counts.

 If you’re writing this, keep it real.
-Practically speaking, be honest about what you need to cover, and don’t be afraid to simplify.
+Be honest about what you need to cover, and don’t be afraid to simplify.
 After all, the goal is to protect people, not to impress with a checklist.

 In the end, it’s not about the number of sections—it’s about the value you bring to